denistsoi/franklinchen.github.io/source/_posts/2012-05-14-playing-french-music-for-first-time-and-dancing-blues-for-first-time.markdown

 This evening highlighted the contrast between my lack of ability to function as a practical musician for dancers and my comfort with improvisation as a dancer.
 I plan to work toward merging these two worlds.

 I feel sad that Gregory is leaving us, because I wanted to start working with him on French music, but his example has inspired me to want to continue playing French music after he is gone.

+## (Update of 2012-07-02)

+And less than two months later, [I joined Lisa and others in playing French music together, inspired by Gregory](/blog/2012/07/02/my-first-french-music-jam-anxious-but-excited/)!